Black Magic (1949 film): Final casting and filming

-Orson Welles said Small ("no mean master of suggestion, by the way") approached him "very cleverly with the role of Cagliostro.
-He waited 'til I had reread the Dumas novels and become so 'hypnotised' by the scoundrel that I felt I had to play him.
+Orson Welles only signed on in September 1947.
+The star said that Small approached him "very cleverly with the role of Cagliostro.
+He waited 'til I had reread the Dumas novels and become so 'hypnotized' by the scoundrel that I felt I had to play him.
 Then Small announced casually, 'Gregory Ratoff is going to direct'.
 That cinched it.
 Gregory is a great friend, and more fun to work with than anybody I know."
+Like director Ratoff, supporting actors Frank Latimore and Nancy Guild were on loan from Twentieth Century-Fox.